What Does a Ride Operator Do?

 • Safety training: Many employers will provide safety training, but some ride operators may be required to have safety certifications such as first aid, CPR, and OSHA training.

 • Customer service: Ride operators must have excellent customer service skills, as they will be interacting with visitors throughout their shifts.
-They should be able to remain calm under pressure, handle complaints effectively and have the ability to explain safety protocols and procedures.
+They should be able to remain calm under pressure, handle complaints effectively, and explain safety protocols and procedures.

 • Communication skills: Ride operators must have strong verbal and written communication skills and be able to follow and give instructions effectively.